lostatc/codot/docs/codot.1.rst

 COMMANDS
 ========
 **sync** [*options*]
-    Propogate changes in the config files to their respective source files, but only if those source files have not been modified since the last sync.
+    Propogate changes in the config files to all source files for which there is a template file, but only if those source files have not been modified since the last sync.

     **-o**, **--overwrite**
         Overwrite the source files even if they've been modified since the last sync.

 **role** *role_name* [*config_name*]
-    Switch the config file currently filling the role named *role_name*.
-If *config_name* is specified, it will switch to that config file.
+    Switch the currently selected config file in the role named *role_name*.
+    If *config_name* is specified, that config file will be selected.
     Otherwise, it will show a list of config files available for that role.

 EXAMPLES
 ========